Class Gift

 Class of 1976 Challenge: Leave Our Legacy

 Celebrate our milestone anniversary by participating in our 50th Reunion Class Gift.
-This Colgate gift tradition brings our class together to build a legacy that strengthens our alma mater and benefits generations of Colgate students.
+This Colgate gift tradition brings our class together to build a legacy that benefits generations of Colgate students.

 Every gift makes a difference as we work toward two bold 50th Reunion Challenge goals: